Fulbright Senior Award

 The competition procedure consists of the following stages:

-- STAGE 1: Fulbright Commission’s staff performs a formal check of applications and provides the Director with a list of complete applications.
+- Fulbright Commission’s staff performs a formal check of applications and provides the Director with a list of complete applications.

-- STAGE 2: Fulbright Commission’s staff sends the candidates’ applications to independent subject matter experts for their evaluation of the proposed projects.
+- Fulbright Commission’s staff sends the candidates’ applications to independent subject matter experts for their evaluation of the proposed projects.
 Prior to evaluating projects, reviewers sign a declaration of no conflict of interest and confidentiality.
-The evaluations are the basis for the list of candidates recommended for interviews.
+These evaluations are what determines the list of candidates recommended for interviews.
 The list is presented to the Board.

-- STAGE 3: Selection Committee holds interviews with candidates in the English language.
-Candidates are evaluated in accordance with the established evaluation criteria.
+- Selection Committee holds interviews with candidates in the English language.
+Candidates are evaluated in accordance with an established evaluation criteria.

 The grant is intended for grantee’s living expenses.
 It may also cover: